Detached Garage Next to House: 7 Important Factors to Know

 The basic architectural style of the garage must be the same as that of the main house.
 So if your house is built in the craftsman architectural style then the detached garage must also be built craftsman architectural style.

 Consistency in design is the key to a visually pleasing and harmonious look.
-You can still create discord, if you do not use the same materials and finishes on both structures.
+You can still create discord if you do not use the same materials and finishes on both structures.
 So, opt for materials that echo those used in your house.

 Ensuring a seamless blend involves coordinating the garage’s color palette with that of the main dwelling.
 It’s essential to pay attention to finer details, like matching the garage siding and trim color with that of the main house.

-Installing garage door exterior lights that are the same as that on the entrance door of the main house is another way of maintaining consistency.
+Installing garage door exterior lights that are the same as those on the entrance door of the main house is another way of maintaining consistency.
 This meticulous approach results in a harmonious facade, where every element complements and enhances the overall aesthetic cohesion.

 5. Importance of Sunlight & Ventilation for Both Garage & House

-In sunny, hot climates, shielding your house from harsh afternoon sun by strategically placing the garage can create shaded areas, offering a cooler outdoor living space.
+In sunny, hot climates, shielding your house from the harsh afternoon sun by strategically placing the garage can create shaded areas, offering a cooler outdoor living space.
 Conversely, in locations with long winters and limited sunlight, a different approach might be necessary.

 However, this traditional logic shifts when considering solar power panels.
 To optimize solar energy generation, it’s essential for both the house and garage roofs to face south or southwest, allowing for maximum placement of solar panels.

 The detached garage must also have access to adequate sunlight and natural ventilation.
 Both these factors are important to discourage dampness and mold growth.
-Optimal ventilation ensures the garage remains odor-free and pest-free, essential for longevity of your vehicles and other stored items.
+Optimal ventilation ensures the garage remains odor-free and pest-free, essential for the longevity of your vehicles and other stored items.

 Additionally, well-ventilated garages contribute to the overall air quality of your property, promoting a healthier environment for everyone.